julianvollmer/node-websockets/doc/frame.md

 ## usage for reading frames

 Reading out frames is also quite easy.
-Note: decoding a frame with the mask algorithm is currently not implemented in the frame object itself.
-You may copy it out of the source if you require.

 ```
 socket.on('data', function(data) {
-    var frame = new Frame(data);
+    var frame = new WebSocketFrame(data);

-    // is this a final frame
-    frame.isFinal();

-    // is this frame masked
-    frame.isMasked();
+    // fin flag
+    frame.fin;

+    // mask flag
+    frame.mask;

-    // what is the opcode
+    // opcode
-    frame.getOpcode();

-    // how much bytes does the payload have
-    frame.getLength();
+    frame.opcode;

+    // length
+    frame.length;

-    // what does the masking looks like
+    // masking (if not masked undefined)
-    frame.getMasking();
+    frame.masking;

-    // give me the payload buffer
+    // unmasked payload buffer
-    frame.getPayload();
+    frame.payload;
 });
 ```

+## #mapFrame(rawFrame)

+Maps a websocket buffer onto the object (is used in the constructor).

-## further example
+## #isValid()

-Visit test/frame_test.js to see a fully operable example.
+Returns true if frame is valid that means is conform to the standard RFC 6455.